.

 Step 1: Discovery

 The implementation journey begins with an in-depth analysis.
-During this phase, LigoLab maps out every detail of the lab’s current operations—including workflows, instruments, integrated laboratory software systems, and tools—to gain a full understanding of existing practices.
-With this foundation, the implementation team identifies opportunities for optimization and collaborates with key stakeholders (such as the lab’s interface team, lab billing team, and third-party developers).
+LigoLab maps out every detail of the lab's current operations, including workflows, instruments, integrated laboratory software systems, and tools, to gain a full understanding of existing practices.
+The implementation team identifies opportunities for optimization and collaborates with key stakeholders, including the organization’s interface team, laboratory billing team, and third-party developers.

 Step 2: Configuration

-Once the lab’s operational framework is fully understood, LigoLab begins configuring the LIS system.
-This includes setting up master files, followed by building out workflows tailored to the lab’s needs.
-At this stage, user training also begins, enabling staff to validate the setup and ensure it aligns with real-world processes.
+Once the lab's operational framework is fully understood, LigoLab begins configuring the LIS system.
+It includes setting up master files and building out workflows tailored to the customer's needs.
+User training also begins at this stage, enabling staff to validate the setup and ensure it aligns with real-world processes.

 Step 3: Testing & Validation

-With configuration complete, the new LIS system enters the testing phase.
-For a minimum of two weeks, the lab processes (simultaneously) all case types in both the legacy LIS software and the LigoLab platform.
-This parallel testing helps identify any discrepancies and ensures a smooth transition with minimal risk of disruption.
+With configuration complete, the new laboratory information system enters a testing phase that lasts at least two weeks.
+During this period, the lab processes all case types simultaneously in both the legacy LIS software and the LigoLab platform.
+This parallel testing identifies discrepancies and ensures a smooth transition with minimal risk of disruption.

 Step 4: Go-Live

-After successful validation, the lab transitions to live operations using the new laboratory information system.
-LigoLab’s implementation team remains fully engaged during the first two weeks post-launch, working closely with the lab team to resolve any issues and fine-tune the system for peak performance.
+After successful validation, the lab transitions to live operations on the new laboratory information system software.
+LigoLab's implementation team remains fully engaged during the first two weeks post-launch, working closely with the customer to resolve any issues and fine-tune the LIS system for peak performance.

 Discover More: Keys to Keeping Your LIS System Implementation on Track

-LigoLab Never Leaves Its Lab Information System Partners Out in the Cold
+LigoLab Never Leaves Its Lab Information System Customers Out in the Cold

-To help ensure that potential issues get resolved appropriately and without delay, LigoLab’s support team works within a three-tiered structure.
-Each support tier is focused on solving a specific range of complexities.
-For every type of incoming request, there’s a specialized team member who’s qualified to resolve the issue.
-This tiered system enables the support team to triage and escalate its response to match the present issue at hand.
+LigoLab's support team operates within a three-tiered structure, with each tier focused on solving a specific range of complexities.
+This arrangement enables the team to triage and escalate responses efficiently based on the issue at hand.

-LigoLab’s support team is available 24/7 at no additional cost to the customer, enabling rapid response and the ability to fast-track issues when necessary.
-In most cases, customers receive a diagnosis, resolution, or a clear timeline for resolution within 24 hours.
+LigoLab's support team is available 24/7 at no additional cost.
+In most cases, customers receive a diagnosis, resolution, or clear timeline within 24 hours.

 Discover More: Questions All Pathology Labs Should Ask When Evaluating LIS Software and Support